FAQ

 +

-Yes — most EU countries grant permanent residency after 5 years of legal residence (including your study years).
-EU Blue Card holders in Germany can apply after 21–33 months.
-Each country has its own path; we brief you on yours.
+Most EU countries grant permanent residency after 5 years of legal residence, including your study years.
+EU Blue Card holders in Germany can apply after 21 to 33 months.

 Still have a question?